 February is for Mardi Gras, Carnival parades, and snow?!
 Sami and Dwayne Owens have an authentic gumbo recipe that's been passed around the family for decades.
-This particular recipe was given to the Owens' family by Louis Kirschoff and has been a staple in their kitchen for over 18 years.
+This particular recipe was given to the Owens family by Louis Kirschoff and has been a staple in their kitchen for over 18 years.
 In fact, Dwayne recently learned how to make his own andouille sausage.

-Sami said, "Dwayne makes the sausage from pork butt that's been smoked.
+Sami said, "Dwayne makes the sausage from a pork butt that's been smoked.
 Then, grinds it into Paul Prudhomme's sausage recipe and puts it into casings.
 It's a process that takes approximately two days to complete.
 Yep, he's competing with Paul Prudhomme."

 Competing with Paul Prudhomme is quite the lofty goal but Sami admits that Dwayne's andouille is tastier than the Cajun Kings.
-If you're unfamiliar with Prudhomme, he's an American celebrity chef known for his Cajun and creole cuisines and has been credited for popularizing it.
+If you're unfamiliar with Prudhomme, he's an American celebrity chef known for his Cajun and Creole cuisines and has been credited for popularizing it.

 As the story goes...

 Kirschoff owned Kirschoff's bakery and deli in downtown Paducah.
 It was a family-owned business that opened its doors in 1873 by Louis' great-grandfather Franz Kirschoff.
 After a closure, Louis and his daughter reopened the bakery in 1997.
-The famous bakery, known for its delicious artisan breads, famous baked treats, and wonderful lunch combos, had always been a favorite in Paducah.
+The famous bakery, known for its delicious artisan bread, famous baked treats, and wonderful lunch combos, had always been a favorite in Paducah.
 The family sold the business in 2019.
 Louis Kirschoff died this past December from natural causes.

 Sami and Dwayne have been a couple for 18 years. (together 10 and married eight).
-Both have a tremendous love of food and enjoy cooking for friends, family or just the two of them.
+Both have a tremendous love of food and enjoy cooking for friends, family, or just the two of them.
 For years, Sami had a catering business and still throws a party from time to time.

-This weekend her niece Miranda Walker is having a Mardi Gras themed wedding and Sami and Dwayne are providing the food.
+This weekend her niece Miranda Walker is having a Mardi Gras-themed wedding and Sami and Dwayne are providing the food.
 Part of the festive menu includes the famous gumbo from Kirschoff.

 Sami said, "I've had that recipe hanging in my garage for over 18 years."
 She said after Dr. Owens shared the recipe with Dwayne and their dad, every time the family headed down south to vacation on the gulf, they made the gumbo.
 With all the fresh seafood, who could resist.